Supportive Studies Faculty

 Music Business, Historical & Social Context Professor

-Aaron is former singer with the three time Grammy Award winning group the Sounds of Blackness and former personal assistant to Morris Hayes (Prince’s keyboardist & band leader of the New Power Generation).
-Winner of the 2012 NAACP Image Award, Aaron is on the Board Of Directors at Leeds College of Music and he is the Executive Producer at Supa Qween Records.
-Aaron is the Chair of the Black Lives Matter of Leeds and Lecturer at the University of Bolton.
-He is also PRS Foundation Advisor, Judge at Launchpad Leeds and former City Commissioner/Mayor of Parsons, Kansas.
+Aaron is a jazz vocalist and former singer with the three time Grammy Award winning group the Sounds of Blackness.
+He is the former personal assistant to Morris Hayes (Prince’s keyboardist & band leader of the New Power Generation).
+Winner of a 2012 NAACP Image Award, Aaron is on the Board Of Directors at Leeds Conservatoire; Executive Producer at Supa Qween Records; Chair of Black Lives Matter Leeds and Guest Lecturer at the University of Bolton.
+He is also a PRS Foundation Advisor; Music: Leeds Advisor; Founder/Lead of Paradise Hill Productions and former City Commissioner/Mayor of Parsons, Kansas.

 Opera Management Professor

 Ambra is an International Opera Manager, founder and owner of Opera Co-Pro Ltd., the first global opera production marketplace.

 She is a specialist in International relationships and Marketing.

 She has been a guest lecturer in Opera Management at La Sorbonne University Paris, the University of Salerno and the Catholic University of Milan.

 She has a Master Degree in Economics and Management of Cultural Heritage and Performing Arts at Catholic University in Milan, Bachelor in Theatre Studies at Salerno University and BMus in Harp at Salerno Conservatoire.

 Music Business [Strategy & Marketing] Professor

 Federico is a board member of the Ivor Novello Academy.

 He is past Vice President strategist at Sony Music, Director of strategy at PRS For Music and ISPs